cospaceNSK/PID/README.md

   Beans Power (Gives a short buff to damage).

- - Candy Mana - mana protonnye, they will gladly give you the taste of mint and restores mana.
+ - Candy Mana - mana impregnated, they will gladly give you the taste of mint and restores mana.

  - Mans candy bag.